Ko Tin-lung: Early life and education

 His interest in drama began in middle school, and he was accompanied by drama throughout his middle school and university days.
 While in university, he was warned for frequently skipping classes to attend rehearsals.
 After obtaining a degree in 1979, he studied the Diploma of Education of the University of Hong Kong, and also served as an English and economics teacher at Chan Shu Kui Memorial Secondary School.
-It was not until 1983 that he joined the Hong Kong Repertory Theater as a full-time actor and started a full-time drama career.